sebo-b/warp/README.md

 Change `LANGUAGE_FILE` variable in `config.py` or set `WARP_LANGUAGE_FILE` environment variable.
 Currently, language is global for the instance.

-### *Active Directory* (or any other LDAP) authentication
+### How to use *Active Directory* (or any other LDAP) authentication
-Authentication via LDAP server like Active Directory, it is an easy way to allow your LDAP directory users login on your WARP instalation.
+WARP supports authentication agains an LDAP srever.
+It is, the simplest way to allow your LDAP directory users login on your WARP instalation.

-Supported configurations to connect LDAP server are:
-- **LDAP protocol:** *LDAP* or *LDAPS*.
-It is not recommend to use LDAP plain connections, on production enviroments.
-- **Authentication mechanims:** *SIMPLE* or *NTLM v2*.

-To enable LDAP auth set *WARP_AUTH_LDAP* env variable to *'true'*.
+Enable LDAP auth is as simple as set *WARP_AUTH_LDAP* env variable to *'true'*.
 When enabled WARP will check user login and password via LDAP bind action and the list of authorithed groups (see *WARP_LDAP_GROUP_MAP* env variable).
 If Bind acction succedd and user belongs to authorized groups login is allowed.

 Authorization is managed by adding user, on first login, to WARP auth database and assign the WARP group defined by *WARP_LDAP_GROUP_MAP*.

 It is possible to exclude some users from using LDAP auth by adding them to *WARP_LDAP_EXCLUDED_USERS* list.
 Users on this list will check credentials via warp auth database ignoring LDAP AUTH configuration.

+Supported configurations to contact the LDAP server are:
+- **LDAP protocol:** *LDAP* or *LDAPS*.
+It is not recommend to use LDAP plain connections, on production enviroments.
+- **Authentication mechanims:** *SIMPLE* or *NTLM v2*.

- **Configuration enviroment variables:**
+ **Enviroment variables:**
-- WARP_AUTH_LDAP: True
+* WARP_AUTH_LDAP: 'true'
-- WARP_LDAP_EXCLUDED_USERS: array of users login that are excluded form LDAP auth (to check login of this users Warp use password stored on warp DB).
+* WARP_LDAP_EXCLUDED_USERS: array of users login that are excluded form LDAP auth (to check login of this users Warp use password stored on warp DB).
-- WARP_LDAP_GROUP_MAP: Array of mapping between LDAP group and default asigned group on WARP.
+* WARP_LDAP_GROUP_MAP: Array of mapping between LDAP group and default asigned group on WARP.
 Order is important as only one group is assigned.
 First match is used.
-- WARP_LDAP_USER_CLASS: LDAP user objectclass.
+* WARP_LDAP_USER_CLASS: LDAP user objectclass.
-- WARP_LDAP_USER_ID_ATTRIBUTE: LDAP directory attribute to be compare with login.
+* WARP_LDAP_USER_ID_ATTRIBUTE: LDAP directory attribute to be compare with login.
-- WARP_LDAP_USER_NAME_ATTRIBUTE: LDAP directory attribute used to obtain name for the automatically created user on warp DB.
+* WARP_LDAP_USER_NAME_ATTRIBUTE: LDAP directory attribute used to obtain name for the automatically created user on warp DB.
-- WARP_LDAP_USER_GROUPS_ATTRIBUTE: LDAP directory attribute contaning group list.
+* WARP_LDAP_USER_GROUPS_ATTRIBUTE: LDAP directory attribute contaning group list.
-- WARP_LDAP_SEARCH_BASE: Base domain name to locate user and groups
+* WARP_LDAP_SEARCH_BASE: Base domain name to locate user and groups
-- WARP_LDAP_AUTH_SERVER: yourServerName/Ip
+* WARP_LDAP_AUTH_SERVER: yourServerName/Ip
-- WARP_LDAP_AUTH_SERVER_PORT: LDAP/LDAPS server port
+* WARP_LDAP_AUTH_SERVER_PORT: LDAP/LDAPS server port
-- WARP_LDAP_AUTH_USE_LDAPS: True form LDAPS connection not defined or False for LDAP plain connection
+* WARP_LDAP_AUTH_USE_LDAPS: True form LDAPS connection not defined or False for LDAP plain connection
-- WARP_LDAP_AUTH_TLS_VERSION: *'1.2'* for TLS1.2 not defined for TLS1
+* WARP_LDAP_AUTH_TLS_VERSION: *'1.2'* for TLS1.2 not defined for TLS1
-- WARP_LDAP_AUTH_CIPHER: Set to a valid cipher for LDAPS server not defined *ECDHE-RSA-AES256-SHA384* is used.
+* WARP_LDAP_AUTH_CIPHER: Set to a valid cipher for LDAPS server not defined *ECDHE-RSA-AES256-SHA384* is used.
-- WARP_LDAP_AUTH_VALIDATE_CERT: *False* for non certificate validation not defined or True for Certificate validation.
+* WARP_LDAP_AUTH_VALIDATE_CERT: *False* for non certificate validation not defined or True for Certificate validation.
-- WARP_LDAP_AUTH_TYPE: NTLM/SIMPLE
+* WARP_LDAP_AUTH_TYPE: NTLM/SIMPLE
-- WARP_LDAP_AUTH_NTLM_DOMAIN: NTLM domain name is the prefix used for the login name when NTLM AUTH is enabled *DomainName\loginname*
+* WARP_LDAP_AUTH_NTLM_DOMAIN: NTLM domain name is the prefix used for the login name when NTLM AUTH is enabled *DomainName\loginname*
-- LDAP_MATCHING_RULE_IN_CHAIN: Set to 'true' to include nested groups on ldap group search.
+* LDAP_MATCHING_RULE_IN_CHAIN: Set to 'true' to include nested groups on ldap group search.
 For Active Directory set to 'true'.
-On other LDAP implementation check if your ldap implementation supports [*LDAP_MATCHING_RULE_IN_CHAIN*|https://ldapwiki.com/wiki/LDAP_MATCHING_RULE_IN_CHAIN].
+On other LDAP implementation check if your ldap implementation supports [LDAP_MATCHING_RULE_IN_CHAIN](https://ldapwiki.com/wiki/LDAP_MATCHING_RULE_IN_CHAIN).

   **Sample values:**
     ```